Anaemia

 Footnotes

-• (b)Before transfusing: determine the recipient’s and potential donors’ blood groups/rhesus and carry out screening tests on the donor’s blood for HIV-1 and 2, syphilis and, in endemic areas, malaria and Chagas disease.
+• (b)Before transfusing: determine the recipient’s and potential donors’ blood groups/rhesus and carry out screening tests on the donor’s blood for HIV-1 and 2, hepatitis B and C, syphilis and, in endemic areas, malaria and Chagas disease.

 References